The 7 Essential Email Flows for Ecommerce

 The goal of these emails is to complete the purchase.
 That means overcoming obstacles and objections like unexpected costs (shipping, etc), unclear delivery and shipping times, or lack of payment options.

-#4 – Thank You Emails
+#4 – Thank you emails

 Once a customer has purchased from your brand, your job isn’t over.
 You need to deliver the type of experience that’ll incentivize them to return for a second purchase.
 That includes addressing possible buyer’s remorse, especially if you have a high AOV product.